 Under Chapter 7 bankruptcy, creditors could seize both your home and car.
 Under Chapter 13, you have a greater chance of holding on to these assets if you can keep up with your new repayment plan.

-Although you can file for bankruptcy on most unsecured loans, as well as on mortgages and car loans, you usually won’t find much luck with other types of debt.
+Although you can file for bankruptcy on most unsecured loans, you usually won’t find much luck with other types of debt.